Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 Take modifying the default recognition color as blue for example.
 The specific operation steps are as follow.

-(1) Input command "cd spiderpi/functions/" and press "Enter" into the directory where the game programs are stored.
+(1) Input command and press "Enter" into the directory where the game programs are stored.

 ```bash
 cd spiderpi/functions
 ```

-(2) Enter command "vim color_track.py" and press "Enter" to open the program file.
+(2) Enter command and press "Enter" to open the program file.

 ```bash
 vim color_track.py